Decoding Suit Construction: Full Canvas vs Half Canvas vs Fused Explained

 When investing in a quality suit, it is essential to consider the construction of the garment and the presence of a canvas interline.
 Canvas or suit interline is an essential component in the construction of a quality suit jacket.
 The canvas serves as a layer of material placed between the outer suit fabric and the lining of the jacket.
 There are two main types of canvas used in suit jackets: canvas suits and fused suits.

 A canvas suit features a layer of canvas that is stitched into the part of the jacket that covers the chest and lapels, providing a natural and comfortable fit.
-This piece of canvas is typically made with a blend of horsehair and cotton, and it provides structure, shape, and support to the suit jacket.
+This piece of canvas is typically made with a blend of horsehair and cotton.
+It provides structure, shape, and support to the suit jacket.
 Without this crucial element, the jacket may appear limp or lose its shape after a few wears.
 On the other hand, a fused suit is constructed using a fused interlining that is glued to the suit fabric, creating a stiff and unyielding structure on the suit.

 A canvas suit is typically associated with higher-end suit jackets that are crafted by skilled tailors who pay attention to every detail of the construction process.
 These canvassed suits are known to last longer and retain their shape better than suits with fused interlinings.